-NOTE: Once you pay, you will automatically receive an email with an additional step to follow to complete your registration.
+NOTE: Once you pay, you will automatically receive an email with the webinar link.
 Be sure to check your spam/junk/clutter folder if you do not find it in your inbox.